opardo/GPDPQuantReg/README.md

 - _Mult<sub>inf</sub>_ is the Multinomial distribution, when the number of categories tend to infinity.
 - GEM (for Griffiths, Engen and McCloskey) is a distribution used in Dirichlet Processes' literature, as described in Teh (2010).

+## Algorithm

+An MCMC algorithm is used to find the _f<sub>p</sub>_'s posterior distribution via simulations, particularly, a _Gibbs sampler_ has been developed.

+Since the theoretical model is a nonparametric one, it contemplates infinite parameters, particularly for the dirichlet process.
+However, it's clear we cannot estimate and allocate such a number of values, so this packages uses the _slice sampling_ algorithm proposed by [Kalli et al.](http://users.wpi.edu/~balnan/Kalli-Griffin-Walker-2011.pdf) to truncate the number of them in a dynamic way.
+The results approximately converge to the expected ones, if we could do it in the theoretical way.

 ## Example